 Where To Eat + Pick Apples in Massachusetts

-And also, for those of you looking for further apple inspiration: Learn more about apples (+ enjoy a few quick recipes for babies to adults, try Michelle's homemade applesauce, check out these 12 apple recipes for your seasonal haul, and be sure to add Jeannie’s Apple Crumb Pie to your to-do list!
+If you need a little more apple inspiration: Learn more about apples (+ enjoy a few quick recipes for babies to adults, try Michelle'shomemade applesauce, check out these12 apple recipes for your seasonal haul, and be sure to add Jeannie’s Apple Crumb Pie to your to-do list!

-September 13-14: Applefest at Wachusett Mountain celebrates the season with more than 100 craft exhibitors, a farmers' market, kids’ entertainment, and peak fall foliage viewing from the SkyRide, plus live music, the Giant Pumpkin Weigh-off, and Apple Pie Baking and Eating Contests (Princeton)
+4. September 19-20: Applefest at Wachusett Mountain celebrates the season with more than 100 craft exhibitors, a farmers' market, kids’ entertainment, and peak fall foliage viewing from the SkyRide, plus live music, and Apple Pie Baking and Eating Contests (Princeton)

-September 15: The Boxford Apple Festival has been a tradition for over 50 years, and features crafters, food, music, and community groups (Boxford)
+6. September 21: The Boxford Apple Festival, featuring crafters, food, music, and community groups, has been a tradition for over 50 years (Boxford)

-November 2-4: At Franklin County Cider Days there are tours, cider tastings, workshops, and more in venues that span the area (Various Locations)
+9. November 1-3: Franklin County Cider Days celebrate all things apple with tours, cider tastings, workshops, and more in venues that span the area (Various Locations)

 Where To Pick Your Own Apples In Massachusetts

-3. Farmer Dave’s (Dracut).
+4. Farmer Dave’s (Dracut and Westford).
 In addition to pick your own apples and hayrides available at Farmer Dave's, enjoy a delicious variety of vegetables and herbs for sale.
-This spot also offers delicious local baked goods, locally roasted coffee, locally produced soaps, maple syrup, ice cream, and more.
+They also offer delicious local baked goods, locally roasted coffee, locally produced soaps, maple syrup, ice cream, and more.